mkp170791/numpy/doc/neps/nep-0025-missing-data-3.rst

 Casting
 -------

-FIXME: this really needs attention from an expert on numpy's casting rules.
+FIXME: this really needs attention from an expert on numpy_demo's casting rules.
 But I can't seem to find the docs that explain how casting loops are looked up and decided between (e.g., if you're casting from dtype A to dtype B, which dtype's loops are used?), so I can't go into details.
 But those details are tricky and